Etiquette means playing according

 It is on the green that you can observe the most frequent code violations and annoying habits.

 The line of putt is the line the player wishes their ball to take after a stroke.

-Professional players and their caddies are even careful not to tread on a competitor's through-line even though the line of putt does not extend beyond the hole under the Definitions in the Rules of Golf.
+Professional players and their caddies are even careful not to tread on a competitor's through-line even though the line of putt does not extend beyond the hole.

 Part of the problem is that it is not always easy to see the other player's ball marker, especially if it is small and of a dark colour.

 In an attempt to prevent someone stepping on my line I use a conspicuous ball marker.

 The only advice is to be aware and tread carefully.

 Standing close to or directly behind the ball or hole.

 When you are over a putt, any movement in your peripheral vision will distract you.